openstack/releases/PROCESS.rst

    and doc/source/$series/index.rst.
    See https://review.openstack.org/#/c/381006 for an example.

+3. Approve the final release patch created earlier.

-3. Send release announcement email to ``openstack-announce@lists.openstack.org``, based on ``templates/final.txt``.
+4. Send release announcement email to ``openstack-announce@lists.openstack.org``, based on ``templates/final.txt``.

-4. Reset gerrit ACLs
+5. Reset gerrit ACLs

    1. Update all of the $project-release-branch groups to have
       $project-stable-maint as members instead of "Release Managers"